Survicate/survicate-ios-sdk/README.md

 The SDK supports iOS 10+.
 Survicate Mobile SDK is distributed in a binary version and developed using Swift 5.3.
 The minimum required version of Xcode is  12.0, however we recommend using the SDK with Xcode 13.1 and above.

-Using Survicate Mobile SDK requires an account at panel.survicate.com.
+Using Survicate Mobile SDK requires an account at [Survicate](https://survicate.com/mobile-surveys/).
 Sign up for free and find your workspace key in the [Access Keys tab](https://panel.survicate.com/o/0/w/0/settings/access-keys).

 ## **Installation**

 The SDK can be installed in the iOS mobile app using one of the three methods described below.

-### **Swift Package integration**
+### **Swift Package Manager**

 To install Survicate using Swift Package Manager: